-J. Limit Marketing of Unhealthy Foods and Beverages to Children and Their Parents.
+- Limit Marketing of Unhealthy Foods to Children.

 Policy Priorities that Pertain to Physical Activity:

-O. Ensure Active Transportation Inclusion in Relevant State and Federal Legislation Consistent with National Transportation Objectives.
+- Ensure Active Transportation Inclusion in Transportation and Relevant Non-Transportation Federal Legislation (i.e. Energy, Health, Labor) Consistent with National Transportation Objectives.

 Active transportation is transportation that encourages and promotes safety, physical activity, health, recreation, social interaction, equity, environmental stewardship, and resource conversation.
-CLOCC will advocate for active transportation principles, consistent with National Transportation Objectives, be included in relevant federal legislation.
+While transportation legislation is a key place for inclusion, legislation from other sectors could also include language that prioritizes active transportation.
+CLOCC will advocate for active transportation principles, consistent with National Transportation Objectives, to be included in relevant federal legislation.

 Policy Priorities that Pertain to Clinical Care and Services: